random-satyajit/VCAP/README.md

 ### Screenshot Analysis

-The annotated screenshots that Katana automatically generates are invaluable for understanding and debugging vision model behavior.
+The annotated screenshots that VCAP automatically generates are invaluable for understanding and debugging vision model behavior.
 These images show bounding boxes around every detected UI element, along with labels indicating the element type and confidence score.

 Use these annotated screenshots to verify that the vision model is detecting the elements you expect, identify elements that might be causing false matches, adjust coordinate calculations for clicking accuracy, and optimize text matching strategies for better reliability.